Frequently Asked Questions

 I hired my surveyor to survey my property.
 Why is he working down the road on my neighbor's land?

 It is often necessary for a surveyor to obtain information and evidence from adjoining tracts when determining boundaries.
 If your deed calls specifically for the adjoining owner's bounds the only way to determine the boundary is to survey the adjoining tract.
 When dealing with original land lot lines the surveyor may be faced with establishing nearly a mile of boundary to obtain a few hundred feet of your boundary.
-It should be remembered that a survey reflects not only your bounds but those of your adjoins.
+It should be remembered that a survey reflects not only your bounds but those of your neighbors, which are contiguous.

 My land is cleared and has no brush on it.
-This should drastically lower the cost of my survey shouldn't it?
+This should drastically lower the cost of my survey, shouldn't it?

 There are many factors involved in determining final fees.
 Some of these are: